 Sarcasm and ‘figures of speech’ are as old as language itself.
-From the Ivy League professor of literary criticism to the Oxbridge semantologist, from the illiterate farmer to the naked tribesman with a bone in his nose, no matter the language or the region of the world they all understand and use sarcasm and co in varying degrees of application and contexts.
+From the Ivy League professor of literary criticism to the Oxbridge semantologist, from the illiterate farmer to the naked tribesman with a bone in his nose, no matter the language or the region of the world they all understand and use sarcasm and similar in varying degrees of application and contexts.

 The Chinua Achebe’s criticism of the portrayal of the language of Africans in the Heart of Darkness by Joseph Conrad is a point of reference.
-Chinua Achebe’s writing is effortlessly in the league of VS Naipaul, Ernest Hemmingway, Sinclair Lewis, Patrick White, Nadine Gordimer, Samuel Beckett etc. Nobel Laureates who wrote in English language.
-Achebe did not win the Nobel Prize for Literature mainly for challenging the portrayal of African people lacking the capability to make speech (thus figures of speech) in the Heart of Darkness necessitating him characterise Conrad as a “bloody racist”.
-The Western academy vexed, blacklisted him eternally on the basis of “how dare you speak beyond your place?”
-Achebe was an African after all but he was instrumental in making African literature worthy of high critical consideration; he never bothered about readers “getting it”, six decades ago.
+Chinua Achebe’s writing is effortlessly in the league of VS Naipaul, Ernest Hemmingway, Sinclair Lewis, Patrick White, Nadine Gordimer, Samuel Beckett etc. Nobel Laureates who wrote in the English language.
+Achebe did not win the Nobel Prize for Literature mainly for challenging the portrayal of African people lacking the capability to make a speech (thus figures of speech) in the Heart of Darkness necessitating him characterise Conrad as a “bloody racist”.
+The Western academy vexed, blacklisted him eternally based on “how dare you speak beyond your place?”
+Achebe was an African after all, but he was instrumental in making African literature worthy of high critical consideration; he never bothered about readers “getting it”, six decades ago.

 If “getting it” has become “the criterion” for understanding and appreciating Nigerian literature, I can say with full conviction “I do not get it”.